Tyson Shepherd (b. 2001) based in Dallas, Texas / Bachelor of Fine Arts (Painting) – University of Texas at Arlington

 I started drawing when I was four.
 I created “toys” of my favorite cartoon characters made out of small paper cutouts.
 After my mom took my sister and I to Blockbuster to rent movies, I’d go home and cut out my favorite characters from the paper cover of each DVD.
 I got in trouble when we had to return the DVD with holes in the cover.
 I wanted to be immersed in the worlds inhabited by these characters.
 It interested me in ways the real world didn’t.
 A lot of people know how it feels to dream a different world for themselves.
 If you have a vision or idea for a world that doesn’t exist yet, it’s up to you to see it fulfilled in some way.
 For me, that’s painting.
 It’s the all-encompassing form of creation, where you can be totally obsessed and turn off the world.

-My acrylic paintings are explorations of memory, dreams, and my own personal mythology through a symbolic lens.
+My acrylic paintings are explorations of memory, dreams, and my own personal mythology.
 Drawing from lived experience, internalized emotion, and cultural observation, I create visual allegories that reflect the complexities of self-awareness.
 Each painting is sparked by moments of discomfort or tension, which are experiences that demand my own reflection.
-Cartoonish visual language combines with highly rendered figures, many of which bearing reputations.
+Cartoonish visual language combines with highly rendered figures.
 Dream worlds collide with nightmarish, yet childlike environments.
 In this space between maturity and play, I construct a personal lexicon that invites viewers to examine the roles we occupy and to view the world from a fantastical perspective.

 A great joke is typically disguised under an ugly truth.
 At first, you laugh at the joke because you recognize the truth behind it, but you become a little tense or uncomfortable after the laugh because the truth is hideous.
 Paintings can do something similar, and often they can inject that truth into you as quickly as possible.
 My favorite paintings are simple, yet complex — like a sophisticated child’s drawing.